-Having chronic liver disease, especially cirrhosis (scarring of the liver), may increase you COVID-19.
+cirrhosis (scarring of the liver), might increase your risk for severe illness from COVID-19

-- Take your medicines exactly as prescribed. - Make sure that you have at least a 30-day supply of your medicines. - Call your healthcare provider if you have concerns about your condition or feel sick. - If you don't have a healthcare provider, contact your nearest community health cerdepartment.
+Take your medicines exactly as prescribed.

+Make sure that you have at least a 30-day supply of your medicines.

+Call your healthcare provider if you have concerns about your condition or feel sic If you don't have a healthcare provider, contact your nearest community health c department.